JyotiSunkara/Pacman/README.md

 ## Special Features

-### Blinking Pacman
+### Blinking Pacman and Pink
-    Paman gives you a wink every now and then!
+    Paman and Pinky give you a wink every now and then!

 ### Rotating Pacman
-    Pacman rotates to take the path you have chosen for it!
+    Pacman rotates to take the path you have chosen for it when you press the arrow keys.
+This gives the user a better user experience while playing the game.

 ### Auto Mode
-    Pacman travels the mode all on his own in this mode!
+    Pacman travels the maze all on his own in this mode!
+The enemy is disabled to allow pacman to freely find his way and show you how to get to the exit.

 ### Custom Maze Size
     You can create a free size maze in this mode!
+The program will prompt for a maze with and haight in the range [5, 50] and then create the grid.